sanjaymodha/openweathermap/README.md

 Please follow the below steps to run this web app:

-1. Add the following jars files in your tomcat server lib folder
+1. Add the following jars files in your tomcat server lib folder available in openweathermap/lib_files/

 - json-20090211.jar
 - owm-japis-2.5.0.3.jar